 Please complete our Parents E-safety Survey and hand in to our school office to help us target our e-safety training specifically to support you: E-Safety questionnaire

-We take E-Safety very seriously at St. Mary’s and Internet Safety is at the core of our Computing lessons each week anyway, but on Tuesday 5th February, each class took it one step further and took a whole afternoon to think carefully about some serious aspects of E-Safety.
+We take E-Safety very seriously at St. Mary’s and Internet Safety is at the core of our Computing lessons each week.
+Each class thinks carefully about some serious aspects of E-Safety.

 Our Reception children looked at Smartie the Penguin, who helped them to come up with ways they can keep themselves safe when using tablets.

 Our Year 1 children looked at asking permission before using technology and also touched on the dangers of giving out personal information on websites.
 They completed an E-Safety course on Education City and earned themselves a certificate.

 Year 2 discussed making the correct choices when using the internet.
 They helped Zap and Zoom make the correct choices when playing online games.